JNP-Solutions/Slacken/README.md

 ### Multi-sample mode

 With multi-sample mode, Slacken can classify multiple samples at once.
 Separate outputs will be generated for each distinct sample identified.
-This mode is more efficient than single sample classification and recommended whenever possible.
+This mode is more efficient than classifying samples one by one and recommended whenever possible.

-Samples are identified by means of a regular expression that needs to match each sequence (read) ID.
+Samples are identified by means of a regular expression that extracts the sample ID from each sequence header.

 For example:

 ```
-./slacken.sh taxonIndex mySlackenLib classify -p sample01.1.fq sample01.2.fq \
+./slacken.sh taxonIndex mySlackenLib classify -p \
-  sample02.1.fq sample02.2.fq --sample-regex "(S[0-9]+)" -o test_class
+ --sample-regex "(S[0-9]+)" -o test_class \
+  sample01.1.fq sample01.2.fq sample02.1.fq sample02.2.fq
 ```

-With this regular expression, a read with the ID `@S0R10/1` in a fastq file would be assigned to sample `S0`, the ID `@S10R10/1` would be assigned to sample `S10`, and so on.
-The first group in the regex, indicated by `(...)`, identifies the sample.
+With this regular expression, a read with the ID `@S0R5/1` in a fastq file would be assigned to sample `S0`, the ID `@S2R5/1` would be assigned to sample `S2`, and so on.

-All reads from all files are pooled together during classification.
-The regex is the sole way that reads are mapped to samples and the file of origin for each read is ignored.
+For NCBI SRA-style headers of the form `@ERR234359.1`, a regex like

+`--sample-regex "@(.+)\."`

+would do the job.
+In this case the sample ID is `ERR234359`.

 ### Use with Bracken